ChuckHill2/VideoLibrarian/Readme.md

 more than one entry.
 Verify by opening the relevant page.
 Click and drag the link from the Chrome, Firefox, or IE address bar to the folder with the matching movie.
 Click and dragging URLs is not supported in MS Edge.
 Go figure.
-You will have to create the files via copy and paste into a new shortcut file.
+You will have to create the new shortcuts via copy and paste.

 ### First Time MovieGuide Startup